 Over 25 professional fresh water geeks created a prioritized consensus list of 40 topics for future research.
 What a great way to end a four-day scientific conference.

 Ever year, hundreds of scientists and professionals from a wide variety of disciplines attend the IAGLR Conference on Great Lakes Research.

 These are the wicked smart people working hard to keep the largest fresh bodies of water in the world as clean and healthy as possible.
-They’re kinda nerdy save-the-planet superheroes, really.
+They’re save-the-planet superheroes, really.

-Darryl Finnigan, with the Ontario Ministry of Agriculture Food and Rural Affairs, was scheduled to host a two-hour workshop on June 10, 2016, at the end of the four-day conference.
-He asked if he could borrow a set of Feedback Frames for the day, and I was honoured to oblige.
+Darryl Finnigan, with the Ontario Ministry of Agriculture Food and Rural Affairs, was scheduled to host a 2-hour workshop on June 10, 2016, at the end of the 4-day conference.
+He asked if he could borrow a set of Feedback Frames for the day, and I was honoured to oblige his request.